-341 In Figure 3, we note the very good performance of ERA5-Land SWE at catchment scale despite its coarse scale (9 km 342 resolution).
-This result is in line with Muñoz-Sabater et al. (2021) who find better performances of ERA5-Land than ERA5 343 between 1500 m and 3000 m a.s.l. because 68% of the Tuolumne River catchment is in this elevation band, Shao et al. (2022) 344 found a similar accuracy of the ERA5-Land SWE dataset with an RMSE below 0.04 m w.e. in regions north of 45°N. This 345 evaluation was performed using point-scale in situ measurements over large flat regions and not in complex mountain terrain 346 like the Tuolumne Basin where the high spatial variability of SWE makes such evaluation more challenging (Mortimer et al. 347 2024).
-Overall, the performance of ERA5-Land SWE needs to be consolidated in other regions and ideally over larger domains 348 of mountainous areas.
-Previous studies suggested that a resolution below 500 m is required to properly simulate the snowpack 349 distribution (Baba et al., 2019; Bair et al., 2023).
-In addition, ERA5-Land resolution does not meet the essential climate variable 350 requirements set by the World Meteorological Organization for SWE (goal is 500 m resolution) (WMO e-Library, 2024).
-351 352 Regarding Sentinel-1, Figure 7 suggests that the snow depth is well captured by the C-SNOW algorithm at 1 km resolution.
+In Figure 3, we note the very good performance of ERA5-Land SWE at catchment scale despite its coarse scale (9 km resolution).
+This result is in line with Muñoz-Sabater et al. (2021) who find better performances of ERA5-Land than ERA5 between 1500 m and 3000 m a.s.l. because 68% of the Tuolumne River catchment is in this elevation band.
+Shao et al. (2022) found a great accuracy of the ERA5-Land SWE dataset with an RMSE below 0.04 m w.e. in regions north of 45°N. Overall, the performance of ERA5-Land SWE needs to be consolidated in other regions and ideally over larger domains of mountainous areas.
+Previous studies suggested that a resolution below 500 m is required to properly simulate the snowpack distribution (Baba et al., 2019; Bair et al., 2023).
+In addition, ERA5-Land resolution does not meet the essential climate variable requirements set by the World Meteorological Organization for SWE (goal is 500 m resolution) (WMO e-Library, 2024).

-Although we are interested in SWE and not snow depth, the ASO program has shown that useful SWE products can be derived from remotely sensed snow depth when combined with in situ measurements and modeled, snow density (Painter et al., 2016).
-Figure 7 shows that Sentinel-1 snow depth dataset agrees moderately with the spatial variability inside the catchment, although a supprimé: modelisation of a supprimé: seems to represent quite accurately

-356 we note a slight underestimation for all three dates before the melting period (2017 and 2019) and after it (2018).
-There is no

-363 clear pattern in the errors that emerge from these three dates.
-Other studies highlighted that the C-SNOW algorithm is not 364 adapted to retrieve snow depth of shallower snowpack (<1.5 m) (Broxton et al., 2024; Hoppinen et al., 2024) which could be a 365 significant obstacle for an operational use of this product.
-The modeling approach with ERA-5 (Land) and SnowModel yields 366 similar performances in terms of snow depth as the C-SNOW product on the same dates.
-However, two patterns appear on 367 Figure 7 for these approaches. i) The simulations with ERA5 and SnowModel are mostly centered around a negative bias 368 constant with the observed snow depth before the melting period (2017 and 2019), probably representing a small negative bias 369 in the ERA5 precipitation. ii) The simulations with ERA5-Land SnowModel seem to cap at 4 m which could be the result of 370 the two consecutives downscaling in the precipitations : the combination of an underestimation of ERA5 precipitation and its 371 downscaling, plus the limitation of the elevation difference between ERA5-Land stations and the DEM so the MicroMet 372 precipitation factor cannot enhance enough the high resolution precipitations.
-Overall, the key difference in the Tuolumne 373 catchment is that the model provides temporally continuous SWE, snow depth and other relevant variables like snowmelt 374 runoff, whereas C-SNOW snow depth products are temporally sparse and often masked during the melt season.
+Regarding Sentinel-1, Figure 7 suggests that the snow depth is well captured by the C-SNOW algorithm at 1 km resolution.
+Although we are interested in SWE and not snow depth, the ASO program has shown that useful SWE products can be derived from remotely sensed snow depth when combined with in situ measurements and modelisation of snow density (Painter et al., 2016).
+Figure 7 shows that Sentinel-1 snow depth dataset seems to represent quite accurately the spatial variability inside the catchment, although we note a slight underestimation for all three dates before the melting period (2017 and 2019) and after it (2018).
+There is no clear pattern in the errors that emerge from these three dates.
+The modeling approach with ERA-5 (Land) and SnowModel yields similar performances in terms of snow depth as the C-SNOW product on the same dates.
+However, two patterns appear on Figure 7 for these approaches. i) The simulations with ERA5 and SnowModel are mostly centered around a negative bias constant with the observed snow depth before the melting period (2017 and 2019), probably representing a small negative bias in the ERA5 precipitation. ii) The simulations with ERA5-Land SnowModel seem to cap at 4 m which could be the result of the two consecutives downscaling in the precipitations: the combination of an underestimation of ERA5 precipitation and its downscaling, plus the limitation of the elevation difference between ERA5-Land stations and the DEM so the MicroMet precipitation factor can not enhance enough the high resolution precipitations.
+There are different error sources in the three methods which are neither insignificant nor prohibitive for an operational use.
+Overall, the key difference is that the model provides temporally continuous SWE, snow depth and other relevant variables like snowmelt runoff, whereas C-SNOW snow depth products are temporally sparse and often masked during the melt season.